wangxiaoyunanne/docs/source/hive_louvain.html.md

 This kind of hash table removes the strong restriction that the key-value pair needs to be able to support an atomic compare-and-exchange operation, which is imposed by vanilla hash table implementations.
 The custom hash table is also more value-accumulation-friendly.
 It replaces the sort-segmented reduce part, and can reduce the workload from about O(6|E|) to O(2|E|), and the memory requirement from 48|E| bytes to 24|E|.
 However, the memory access pattern now become irregular and uncoalesced, so it is still unknown whether it can actually yield a performance gain.

+#### Iteration and pass stop conditions

+The concurrent nature of the GPU implementation makes modularity gain calculation inaccurate.
+Community migrations are also observed.
+Because of these, the optimization iterations and the passes may run more than needed, and resulted in longer running time, especially in the first pass.
+Preliminary experiments to cap the number of iterations for the first pass can reduce the running time by about 40%, with the modularity value roughly unchanged.
+The actual cap is dataset dependent, and more study is needed to get a better understand how to set the cap.

 ### Gunrock implications

 The core of Louvain implementation mainly uses all-edges advance, sort, segmented reduce, and for loops.
 The sort-segmented reduce operation is actually a segmented keyed reduce; if that's a common operation that appears  in more algorithms, it could be made into a new operator.
 The all-edges advance is used quite often in several applications, so wrapping it with a simpler operator interface could be helpful.